akhu5/30-Days-of-Code-Hackerrank-Java-Solutions/README.md

 ﻿# 30-Days-of-Code-Hackerrank-Java-Solutions
-Hackerrank's 30 Days of Code Solved in Python!
+Hackerrank's 30 Days of Code Solved in Java 8!